 - There are no stamp duty charges arising on the gifting of property to trusts.

-- If the property activities benefit from Business Property Relief then inheritance tax liabilities can be reduced or eliminated.
+- If the property activities benefit from Business Property Relief then IHT liabilities can be reduced or eliminated.

 Disadvantages of trusts